maxbrent/ExploreAIChallenge/README.md

 4. You are now able to run each of the code cells.
 To run the code cells use **"Shift + Enter"**

+5. All of the dependencies that need to be installed will be installed by running the code cells in the notebook.

-5. Additional code that is used in the notebook is provided in this github repository **utils.py** and **util.py**
+6. Additional code that is used in the notebook is provided in this github repository **utils.py** and **util.py**

-6. All of the data used in the notebook is provided in this github repository in the **data** folder.
+7. All of the data used in the notebook is provided in this github repository in the **data** folder.